nicwaller/yourls-domainlimit-plugin/README.md

 Define a list of allowed domains in your user/config.php.
 For example:
 `$domainlimit_list = array( 'mydomain.com', 'otherdomain.com' );`

+To explicitly exclude domains you can use:
+`$domainexclude_list = array( 'excluded.mydomain.com', 'not.this.otherdomain.com' )`

 You may also optionally specify a list of usernames that are exempt from this restriction.
 `domainlimit_exempt_users = array( 'bobadmin' );`